owntracks/recorder/README.md

 `--precision` overrides the compiled-in default.
 (See "Precision" later.)

 `--geokey` sets the Google API key for reverse geo lookups.
 If you do more than 2500 (currently) reverse-geo requests per day, you'll need an API key for Google's geocoding service.
 Specify that here.
+(Note: these limits have changed in May 2018; make sure to check Google's Map Project documentation before using this; we recommend using [OpenCage](doc/OPENCAGE.md) as reverse geo-encoder.)

 `--debug` enables a bit of additional debugging on stderr.